Tricky-Tactics/Tricky-Tactics.github.io/content/posts/stats/Tricksters/index.md

 ### Trick 1 - No Limit!

-Attacks stack +2% more attack speed.
+Attacks stack +2% more Attack Speed.

 ### Trick 2 - Homerun